JannisHoch/copro/README.rst

 ----------------

 Example data for demonstration purposes can be downloaded from `Zenodo <https://zenodo.org/record/4297295>`_.
+To facilitate this process, the bash-script ``download_example_data.sh`` can be called in the example folder.

 With this (or other) data, the provided configuration-files (cfg-files) can be used to perform a reference run or a projection run.
 All output is stored in the output directory specified in the cfg-files.